Little Food Pantry Project

 inspiring change:

-This year, our class has spent time learning about the importance of community and compassion.
+This year, the Explorers class (Kindergarten/1st grade) has spent time learning about the importance of community and compassion.
 Each year, the Explorers class organizes our school's annual food drive for the Food Bank.
 Over the last few weeks, we have had important conversations about food insecurity, community resources and where people can go when they need support.
-The Explorers noticed that Port Townsend doesn’t have many Little Food Pantries to help make food more accessible.
+Students noticed that Port Townsend doesn’t have many Little Food Pantries to help make food more accessible.

 After talking with families and other students, we realized that very few people know where the existing food pantries are located.
-This group of students took this observation and collectively developed the idea to create a map of Port Townsend showing all the free pantries — and then determine how many more pantries we might need to build.
+The Explorers took this observation and collectively developed the idea to create a map of Port Townsend showing all the free pantries — and then determine how many more pantries we might need to build.

 As part of their plan, we posted their letters to online community forums to gather the information we need before moving forward with planning and construction.
 They also wrote a letter to the Mayor to inquire about building regulations on city property and hand delivered to the Post Office.